-This month, we’re celebrating perspective—and how a place you’ve been to over and over again can teach you new things each time you visit.
-Customer Account Coordinator Shannon recently explored Rome again on tour in Italy—here’s how her perspective allowed her to enjoy the experience.
+A place you’ve been to over and over again can teach you new things each time you visit.
+Customer Account Coordinator Shannon recently explored Rome again on a tour of Italy.
+Here’s how her perspective allowed her to enjoy the experience.

 Explore a new neighborhood